About

 Undergraduate Curriculum

 Our undergraduate curriculum consists of courses in three major areas of concentration: law enforcement, courts, and corrections.
-In addition to our regular course offerings, every semester there is a wide array of Special Topics courses on timely subjects such as forensic psychology, terrorism, guns & crime, alcohol & drug dependency, and ethics, discipline & liability in criminal justice.
+In addition to our regular course offerings, every semester there is a wide array of courses on timely subjects affecting individuals and the criminal justice system, such as terrorism, guns, gangs, substance use, and exposure to violence.
 We encourage interaction and discussion by offering small classes and individualized attention.
 Throughout their undergraduate education, our students work closely with academic advisors who assist them in making the most appropriate course choices in light of students’ professional interests and goals.
 In addition, we believe that students should be given opportunities to develop themselves personally and spiritually during their time at Loyola.
 Hence, our program encourages majors to consider service-learning options and to contemplate the larger social and political justice issues that affect the lives of Americans, especially those living in impoverished communities.

 Graduate Curriculum

 For our most academically capable students, the department has created the five-year bachelor's/master's program, which allows students to earn graduate school credit hours while completing their baccalaureate degrees.
-With additional course credits earned in Summer Sessions, it is possible for students in the accelerated program to earn one-third of the total hours needed for their master's degree before the next academic year has even started.
+With additional course credits earned in summer sessions, it is possible for students in the accelerated program to earn nearly half of the total hours needed for their master's degree before the next academic year has even started.

 Faculty

 Our part-time faculty members are also diverse in their experiences and interests.
-All have advanced academic degrees in a variety of disciplines, are employed in significant positions within criminal justice agencies, and have taught in our department for many years.
+All have advanced academic degrees in a variety of disciplines, and are employed in significant positions within criminal justice agencies.
 From time to time, we also host visiting international faculty who provide a comparative criminal justice perspective for our students.
-Like our full-time faculty, the part-time faculty believes that students should be exposed to state-of-the-art programs and practices and the latest advances in criminal justice research and criminological theories.
+Like our full-time faculty, the part-time faculty believe that students should be exposed to state-of-the-art programs and practices and the latest advances in criminal justice research and criminological theories.